Skip to content

 How hard is Beinn a' Chlaidheimh?

-Beinn a' Chlaidheimh is rated 5/5 (very challenging) on the OutdoorSCOT scale.
-The standard route covers about 16km with 803m of ascent and takes most walkers 6-9 hours.
-Terrain: Classic Fisherfield ground — deep heather, peat hags and hidden burns on the approach, with a major unbridged river crossing of the Abhainn Strath na Sealga.
+We grade Beinn a' Chlaidheimh at 5/5, which puts it in very challenging territory.
+The usual route is around 16km with 803m of climbing; allow 6-9 hours.
+Underfoot: Classic Fisherfield ground — deep heather, peat hags and hidden burns on the approach, with a major unbridged river crossing of the Abhainn Strath na Sealga.

 Where do I park for Beinn a' Chlaidheimh?

-Standard parking is at NH114851 near Ullapool.
-Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.
+Most walkers start from NH114851 near Ullapool.
+Verify the grid reference on an OS map before you set off — space is tight on busy summer weekends.

 When is the best time to climb Beinn a' Chlaidheimh?

-The standard good-weather months for Beinn a' Chlaidheimh are May, June, July, August, September.
-Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.
+May, June, July, August, September give the most reliable conditions on Beinn a' Chlaidheimh.
+Beyond that window the high ground turns wintry: carry full mountain kit, be confident navigating, and check the SAIS avalanche forecast for the area.

 Yes, but dogs must be kept on a lead — there is livestock or ground-nesting bird interest on the route.